-If you have a love of sport and an interest in psychology put the two together and use them to improve the performance of sporting professionals at all levels, from amateur teams to professional athletes
+Combining an interest in psychology with a passion for sports, sports psychologists improve the performance of sporting professionals at all levels, from amateur teams to professional athletes

 What is sports psychology?

-Strictly speaking, sport psychology and exercise psychology are two separate domains but they are often referred to jointly.
+Strictly speaking, sports psychology and exercise psychology are two separate domains but they are often referred to jointly.

 Sports psychologists primarily work with athletes, coaches and referees, from amateur to elite-level.
-Their work is centred on how psychology influences sport and how it can improve performance and their aim is to prepare sporting professionals for the demands of their job, such as competition and training.
+Their work is centred on how psychology influences sport and how it can improve performance.
+Their aim is to prepare sporting professionals for the demands of their job, such as competition and training.
 For example, a sports psychologist could help a referee cope with the stressful aspects of their role or counsel athletes to successfully deal with the consequences of sustaining an injury.

-Exercise psychologists, meanwhile, typically work with the general public to increase motivation and participation in exercise.
+Exercise psychologists, on the other hand, typically work with the general public to increase motivation and participation in exercise.
 The driving force behind their work is health and well-being, not performance.